juniorgasparotto/GraphExpression/README.md

 C, D
 ```

-The second output we see all paths end of graph, i.e. from root to ends:
+The second output, we see all the paths end of graph, i.e. from root to ends:

 ```
 [A].[B]
 [A].[C].[D]
 ```

-The third exit see all paths of all items:
+At the third exit, we see all the paths of all items:

 ```
 A => [A]